Ultimate Customer Feedback Survey (with Examples!)

 When designing a customer satisfaction survey, some best practices you should follow are:

-• Do not ask biased questions.
+- Do not ask biased questions.
 Remove all possible leading questions or “double-barreled” questions.
-Here is one of our previous blog posts that will help you avoid biased questions.

-• Do not ask open-ended questions at the beginning of your survey.
-Ask closed-ended questions instead.
+- Do not ask open-ended questions at the beginning of your survey.
+Begin with a closed-ended question.

-• Ask closed-ended questions after you have gained customers’ trust and they are beginning to enjoy your survey the most.
-Closed-ended questions are easier to answer and require less thinking.
+- Ask closed-ended questions after you have gained customers’ trust and they are beginning to enjoy your survey the most.

-• Ask a few open-ended questions at the end of your survey.
+- Always include at leeast one open-ended question in your survey.
 That way, you allow customers to share any hidden gems you might have missed out on.